WE WELCOME ANY QUESTIONS, COMMENTS OR HELPFUL IDEAS ABOUT SUSTAINABLE & REGENERATIVE GARDENING & FOOD PRODUCTION - see: CONTACT US

 As a result I have not tried to promulgate any one form of sustainable food growing, but to consider as many aspects and approaches as possible.
 In my mind they all have something to offer and usually they are complimentary and what is more important, the result of using many approaches is more than the sum of its parts.
 There will always be fanatics who insist their particular approach is ‘the’ way, whether they are from the Organic school, or the Permaculture school, or the Biological school, or the Biodynamic school, etc. However I will be covering all these and more, because I have time for all these approaches, indeed I use most of these approaches regularly.
 The problem with sticking to one method exclusively is that one misses out on the many good aspects of other approaches.

 This work does not include keeping animals for food.
-This is not because I am vegetarian, although my meat is restricted to the occasional fish and organic chicken liver, but because keeping and farming animals organically and sustainably has been so well covered by so many people, that I don’t think I can add anything new to the information already out there.
+This is not because I am vegetarian, although my meat is restricted to the occasional fish, but because keeping and farming animals organically and sustainably has been so well covered by so many people, that I don’t think I can add anything new to the information already out there.
 On medium to larger properties, keeping animals as part of a permaculture design makes sense, even if it just involves a few backyard chickens or a couple of hives of bees.
 For over thirty years we kept a whole range of animals on our farm as part of an integrated system of grain crops, vegetables, fruit and animals.
 My great interest, however, is in revitalising our soils and producing nutrient dense food for both animals and ourselves.